Pick Your Peak Stair Challenge

 What is the Pick Your Peak Stair Challenge?

 The Pick Your Peak Stair Challenge is a fun and inclusive way to encourage staff & faculty at the Vancouver campus to take the stairs.
 Stair climbing is a great way to boost cardiovascular health, build muscle and strengthen the core.
 And the best part about it?
 It’s FREE!

 All abilities are welcome to participate.
 See below for accessible participation options.

 How to get started!

-- Each team member must register by May 10
+- Each team member must register here by May 23.

 - Receive your Pick Your Peak registration package (via email)